 For long-term goals, such as college tuition and retirement funds, examples of where to place your accumulated savings include 529 plans, IRAs and 401(k)s.
 For shorter-term goals, such as growing a rainy-day fund and building an emergency fund (a cushion of money set aside for unexpected expenses), savings and money market accounts can be helpful.

 Knowing exactly where your money is going each month can reveal how much extra you have — or don’t have — to spend.

 Additionally, if you have existing credit card or loan debts, you can budget with the goal of paying them off.
-There’s an additional upside to paying down debts: Making these payments can also help improve your credit score and financial health for future credit inquiries and give you increased spending power.
+There are additional upsides to paying down debts: Making these payments can also help improve your credit score and financial health for future credit inquiries, and give you increased spending power.